.380 ACP Shells

 Honorable Mention

-So… here are a few others for your consideration…
+With that in mind, here are a few more options for your consideration:

 What Now?

-Once you’ve found a load or two that functions well in your gun, narrow it down to one brand and practice with it.
-Shoot it enough to feel comfortable with its recoil, point of impact, and other characteristics.
+Once you identify one or two loads that perform reliably in your firearm, focus on one brand and practice with it extensively.
+This will help you get comfortable with its recoil, point of impact, and other handling characteristics.

 Practice, Practice…